-- Your breast milk is the best food for your baby. - Your breast milk helps your baby to grow and to fight infection. - Your first breast milk is called colostrum, volumes are small but it is very important and protective for your baby. - If your baby is temporarily unable to breastfeed, begin expressing as soon as possible after your baby is born. - Expressing frequently after birth builds a good milk supply and your milk volumes will increase as you continue to express. - Any amount of milk you produce will benefit your baby. - A baby born full term typically drinks 500-1000ml of milk every day by 2- 4 weeks.
+- Your breastmilk is the best food for your baby. - Your breastmilk helps your baby to grow and to fight infection. - Your first breastmilk is called colostrum, volumes are small but it is very important and protective for your baby. - If your baby is temporarily unable to breastfeed, begin expressing as soon as possible after your baby is born. - Expressing frequently after birth builds a good milk supply and your milk volumes will increase as you continue to express. - Any milk you produce will benefit your baby, aim for 500-750ml each day by 2-4 weeks.